-If your business falls into one of the below categories, you must get, print out and display a QR code on your property and encourage people to check in on arrival with the Test and Trace app.
+If your business falls into one of the below categories, when not in national lockdown measures, you must get, print out and display a QR code on your property and encourage people to check in on arrival with the Test and Trace app.

 To create your QR code and for more information, click here

 Government has put in place support packages for businesses to help them reopen following the coronavirus pandemic.
 For information of all the help available, please click here.

 The Department for Work and Pensions has launched a £2billion Kickstart Scheme which will put young people at the heart of the economic recovery by supporting the creation of six month paid work placements for young people aged 16-24 years of age.
 This is for any business across all sectors including the private, public and voluntary and community sectors.